Radio host Larry Elder announces 2024 GOP bid for president

-Conservative talk radio host Larry Elder, who sought to replace the California governor in a failed 2021 recall effort, announced Thursday he is running for the Republican presidential nomination in 2024.
+Conservative talk radio host Larry Elder, who sought to replace California Gov. Gavin Newsom in a failed 2021 recall effort, announced Thursday he is running for the Republican presidential nomination in 2024.

 Elder, 70, made the announcement on Fox News' "Tucker Carlson Tonight" and followed up with a tweet.